janrvdolf/machine-oriented-languages/hw-1/README.md

 OR

 Copy to your flash disc and run it on your machine.
 Will work only on Intel or AMD processors.
-In case of UEFI, turn on legacy mode boot and turn off secure boot.
+In case of UEFI BIOS, turn on legacy mode boot and turn off secure boot.